SUMMARY

-Building applications and solutions has become an integral part of doing business.
-Each industry, ranging from healthcare to gaming, requires a development team to build, manage, and test the digital infrastructure of its business.
+Building applications has become an integral part of doing business.
+Each industry, from healthcare to gaming, requires a development team to build, manage, and test your organization’s product offerings.
 For this reason, it’s important to understand the ins and outs of the application development life cycle (ADLC), also referred to as the software development life cycle (SDLC).
-To help you understand this concept, we’ll explain what the application development life cycle is, explain the six phases you should prepare for, and go over the different development models you can use.
+To help you understand this concept, we’ll explain what the application development life cycle is and the six phases you should prepare for.
+We’ll also review the different development models you can use.

-The application development life cycle (ADLC) is the process of building applications that incorporate user requirements while calculating the risks involved ahead of time.
+The application development life cycle is the process of building software that incorporates user requirements while calculating the risks involved ahead of time.
 It includes all phases of the application development process, from gathering requirements to deployment, testing, and maintenance.

 Organizations typically follow a process to deliver applications on time.
 You should separate this process into the following phases.

-The discovery phase is the most important phase of the life cycle since it sets the requirements for what to build.
-During this requirement-gathering phase, you collect feedback from users, find shortcomings in the application, and establish an action plan to address them.
-Product managers usually do most of the heavy lifting during this portion because this is where they gather important information about the application from stakeholders.
+The discovery phase is the most important phase of the life cycle because it sets the requirements for what to build.
+During this requirement-gathering phase, you collect user feedback, identify application shortcomings, and establish an action plan to address them.
+Product managers usually do most of the heavy lifting during this portion because this is where they gather important information about the software from stakeholders.

 The QA team is usually the last line of defense because they decide whether certain features are ready for users.